zi-hui/tp/docs/DeveloperGuide.md

 ### 3.4.
 Model Component

 ![Model Component](images/model.png)

+The Model component contains `Ingredient`, `Recipe` and `Chore` classes, which store the user's input in Kitchen Helper.
-* Stores the ingredient data.
+* Ingredient: Stores the ingredient data.
-* Stores the recipe data.
+* Recipe: Stores the recipe data.
-* Stores the chore data.
+* Chore: Stores the chore data.

 [&#8593; Return to Top](#developer-guide)